erodola/FundCG-s1-2018/README.md

 ### Grading

+Grades for the midterm evaluation are available [here](https://github.com/erodola/FundCG-s1-2018/raw/master/midterm.pdf)

-The course will be graded with a **mid-term written exam (Nov 05) and a final project**.
-The final project will be discussed in an oral examination, and may fall into one of these categories:
+The **final project** will be discussed in an oral examination, and may fall into one of these categories:

 - In-depth survey of a topic related to the syllabus
 - Coding assignment plus report

 All written reports must be delivered in English.
-A list of topics / coding projects will be provided at a later time.
+A list of topics / coding projects will be published soon.

 ### Lectures